wwatson4506/MSC/README.md

 transfers to complete before processing.
 There will have to be a mechanisim to signal completion of data to or from the USB drive.
 I guess file locking and semaphores.
 Some improvements have been made.
 It still retains the blocking mode of MSC.
 It remains compatible with my updated version of uSDFS.
-My newer version of uSDFS will have to be used.
+My newer version uSDFS-non-blocking will have to be used when using uSDFS examples.

 To really see what is happening in the background with this non-blocking version I have set up two pins on the T4.1 to run a red and green LED.
 Red for writes and green for reads.
 Using MSC-non-blocking.ino will give you several options to test with.